 File Delivery Method

-The four main file delivery methods I hear discussed are:
+The four main file delivery methods I am familiar with are:

 Amazon S3 is a file storage method provided by Amazon.
-It is cheap and secure, but not very user friendly.
-There is a plugin that can manage it for you, but you are NOT allowed to link to downloads of folders (zipped files – yes, but not folders).
+It is cheap and secure, but not very user-friendly.
+There is a plugin that can manage it for you, but you are NOT allowed to link to downloads of folders (zipped files – yes, but folders- no).
 I do not recommend it for some sellers because of the tech challenges in learning to use it.
 Also, I enjoy the flexibility of linking to folders instead of single files.
 If you decide to use Amazon S3, here is a tutorial on how to update your products with S3:

-Most people are very familiar with Google Drive, however the clients I have that have used Google Drive have had nothing but problems.
+Most people are very familiar with Google Drive, however, the clients I have that have used Google Drive have had nothing but problems.
 The links don’t work, the files don’t download, or customers get confused.
-I do not reccomend Google Drive to host products at this time.
+I do not recommend Google Drive to host products at this time.

 Hosted on your site

-Hosting products on your site (uploading to the media library) is an option, but you should first talk to your hosting providing.
+Hosting products on your site (uploading to the media library) is an option, but you should first talk to your hosting provider.
 Hosting files on your site can GREATLY increase the size of the files on your server and can drain server resources as people download them from your site.
 This is an option if your host says they will support it (and be sure to ask if it costs extra!!).
 Hosting on your site works fine, just be aware of the cost.

 This is my current choice because it is inexpensive, works reliably, and I can link to an automatic download of a folder.
 This means I can change out the contents of my folder without changing my link or rezipping!
 See below!